zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 Obviously, agentic AI is not a simple drop-in replacement for judgement.
 It does, however, continuously redraw the boundary between judgement and procedure.

 And in this era of agentic AI, judgement is not disappearing.
 It is simply becoming easier to see what was never judgement in the first place.

+Though when the system gets sharper because hard calls were made, who ends up owning that improvement?